DeNA/DeClang/clang/docs/LanguageExtensions.rst

-This is not conformant behavior and it can only be used portably when the functions with variadic prototypes do not get generated in binary e.g. the variadic prototype is used to spesify a function type with any number of arguments in metaprogramming algorithms in C++ for OpenCL.
+This is not conformant behavior and it can only be used portably when the functions with variadic prototypes do not get generated in binary e.g. the variadic prototype is used to specify a function type with any number of arguments in metaprogramming algorithms in C++ for OpenCL.

 This extensions can also be used when the kernel code is intended for targets